plaza tennis

 Polyester or monofilament strings are known for their durability and ability to generate spin These stiff strings offer great control but can be harsh on the arm if not properly managed Due to their low elasticity, they tend to maintain tension well over time

-See also What Is Beach Tennis
+See also What Does A Tennis Dampener Do

 String characteristics and durability